 14. If you don’t know grammar, punctuation and syntax learn them well.
-Then simply write (just as, if you learned how to drive you simply get into the vehicle and drive.
-You no longer think about it, you now simply drive).
+Then simply write, in exactly the same way that if you know how to drive you simply get into the vehicle and drive.
+You no longer think about it.

-If you can spell but don’t own a dictionary yet, invest in one.
-You can never know too many words (words are your currency: you can never be too rich).
+If you can spell but don’t own a dictionary invest in one.
+You can never know too many words.
+Words are your currency: you can never be too rich.
 Also invest in a good thesaurus.
 Use it to stir your imagination when you find the same words coming at you again and again.

 15. If you want to understand how to work with misdirection—using what is said or unsaid, using a single phrase or word, to misdirect the reader—read Jane Austen’s Emma several times.
 For the price of her book, you will have a master class in how to write misdirection for the rest of your writing life.
-Each time you read it, you will learn more.
-Austen is the mistress of misdirection.
-But it is only on second and subsequent readings that we start to see how firmly she controls her plot through its use at almost every turn.
+Each time you read it you will realise that Austen is the mistress of misdirection.
+But it is only on second and subsequent readings that we start to see how firmly she controls the plot through its use at almost every turn.

 16. Study the classical canon to deepen your understanding of how the novel has evolved.
-You will start to see that themes and structures which appear to be contemporary have their roots in Cervantes, Fielding, Defoe, Austen, George Eliot, et al, and that without this lineage the novel might never have come about.
+You will start to understand that themes and structures which appear to be contemporary have their roots in Cervantes, Fielding, Defoe, Austen, George Eliot, et al, and that without this lineage the novel might never have been born.

 17. More important than any of the above, write because you want to, because you need to, and because the act of arranging words on a page in a meaningful way is essential to being who you are.

 A selection of books and articles to read:

 Rainer Maria Rilke – Letters to a Young Poet

 Ursula K. Le Guin – Steering the Craft